 In late 2016, we built the first example of a multimodal booking.
 This really enjoyable experience of booking allows to get on your smartphone, in just one click, all the tickets of the different means of transportation you’ll need for your travels.

 Now we’re planning to refactor all the front-end projects with React and Redux.
 It will be a new interesting adventure!

-What are some things you like about the developer tools you use?
+What are the things you like about the developer tools you use?

 Developer tools are, of course, my best friends during coding sessions.
 Without them I think that doing a simple debug could be hell.

-From the early versions of Firebug to date, a lot of changes happened and the continuous progress makes it even better.
+From the early versions of Firebug to date, a lot of changes have been made and the continuous progress makes it even better.
 For example, every month you can experiment a new feature.
 You may not use it after a month, but you know it’s there to help you.

 Specifically, I am a big fan of Chrome.
-I love the way in which all elements are organized and the countless possibilities that you can have (I think I use not even 20% of its power).
-Moreover, everything without even the need for additional components, that’s wonderful.
+I love the way in which all elements are organized and the countless possibilities that you can have (I think I don’t use even 20% of its power).
+Moreover, anything doesn’t require any additional components, that’s wonderful.